The story of a forgotten America.

 Cape May Military Batteries

-While vacationing earlier this year in Cape May, New Jersey, I came across the remains of an old military battery that was an integral part of the Cape May Military Reservation in New Jersey.
+While vacationing in Cape May, New Jersey earlier this year, I stumbled upon the remnants of an old military battery that played a pivotal role in the Cape May Military Reservation.

-While vacationing earlier this year in Cape May, New Jersey, I came across the remains of an old military battery that was an integral part of the Cape May Military Reservation, part of the Harbor Defense of the Delaware, which was a World War II sub-post of Fort Miles, Delaware.
+While vacationing in Cape May, New Jersey earlier this year, I stumbled upon the remnants of an old military battery that played a pivotal role in the Cape May Military Reservation.
+This was an indispensable part of the Harbor Defense of the Delaware, which, during World War II, served as a sub-post of Fort Miles located in Delaware.

-Cape May Military Reservation was originally the site of a World War I emergency battery between 1917 and 1919.
-In the years prior to the entry of the United States into World War II, America’s shore defenses were considered inadequate which resulted in the development of the Modernization of the Coastal Defense program and led to the construction of batteries all along the Atlantic and Pacific coasts.
+It’s worth noting that the Cape May Military Reservation had originally been a World War I emergency battery between the years 1917 and 1919.
+In the lead up to America’s entry into World War II, the country’s shore defenses were deemed inadequate.
+This spurred the development of the Modernization of the Coastal Defense program and led to the construction of batteries along both the Atlantic and Pacific coasts.

 2 Comments